acmephp/documentation/cli/get-certificate.md

 Please note that there may be a limit of renewals per day or week depending on the configuration of the ACME server.
 Let's Encrypt has this kind of limitation: renew only when required (one week before expiration for instance).

+By default, the `request` command won't renew until one week before the expiration of the certificate.
+Therefore you can put it as a CRON every day and it will renew only when required.

 Next: [Configure your webserver](/documentation/cli/webserver.html)